marazmiki/django-image-cropper/README.rst

     ./manage.py syncdb

-if you're use django v1.3 or later, you also collect static files:
+if you're use django.contrib.staticfiles application, you also need to collect static files:

 ::

     ./manage.py collecstatic

-Otherwise you need copy django-image-cropper/cropper/media files into your MEDIA_ROOT directory manually or create a symlink.
+Otherwise you need copy django-image-cropper/cropper/static files into your STATIC_ROOT directory manually or create a symlink.

 Usage
 =====

 Open /cropper/ URL in your browser.
-You can choose image and upload it.
-In next page.
-If javascript is enabled and static serve works correct, you'll jquery's jcrop plugin workspace.
-Select a picture region my means of mouse and push 'Crop' button.
+Here you can choose image via file input and upload it.
+On the next screen, if javascript is enabled and static serves good, you'll see the jQuery's jCrop plugin workspace.
+Pick some area and push the Crop button to get cropped image

-Image will be cropped and saved on server.
+Cropped image copies are saved on server

 Customize crop logics